 Mallet finger occurs when the tendon responsible for straightening the finger is damaged, leading to a deformity.
 When suffering from mallet finger, pain is often experienced, while others feel no pain at all.
-Treatments for mallet finger can be as minimal as using a splint, or as serious as surgery.
+Treatments for a mallet finger can be as minimal as using a splint, or as serious as surgery.
 In this injury guide, you’ll learn how to identify mallet finger and different mallet finger treatments.

 The extensor tendon is in charge of straightening the fingers and thumbs.
 In a mallet finger injury, the force of a blow hitting the tip of the finger causes the tendon to tear.
-The tendon may rapture or pull, causing a lot of pain.
+The tendon may rupture or pull, causing a lot of pain.

 The middle three fingers on the dominant hand are the most likely to suffer from a mallet injury, often from sports or other physical activities.

 The two are often confused with one another, as they both involve not being able to straighten out the finger.
 Let’s look at their differences:

 This is caused by inflammation of the sheath of the flexor tendons that bend the fingers, resulting in a locking or catching sensation.
 The entire finger can get “stuck” in a bent position, but can often be forced open with a pop.

 This occurs when the finger is hit by an object, causing damage to the extensor tendon that extends the finger.
 This means that the tip of the finger remains flexible but is unable to actively extend itself at the tip (known as distal phalanx).